cvicens/openwhisk-demo/README.md

 To make it a little easier (I hope) I've prepared a script that creates a project/namespace (by default `openwhisk-demo`), deploys OpenWhisk in it, and downloads and sets up the OpenWhisk CLI `wsk` in `./bin`

-So let's do this, please, run the script as follows.
+So let's do this, please run the script as follows.

 > **Please ignore this error if hit:** unable to recognize no matches for kind "CronJob" in version "batch/v2alpha1"